JitterSystems/ShadowNet/README.md

 The Logic: Instead of a predictable "tick-tock" delivery, packets are hashed into multiple internal "buckets" and released using a shuffling algorithm.
 The jitter also delays the start up connection/disconnection randomly, the NSA won't know when you just first connected to ShadowNet and when you disconnected, it's all delayed.
 Jitter is also applied to the cover traffic as well.

 The Benefit: It destroys Timing Correlation Attacks.
-By re-shuffling the internal order of packets every 1-4 seconds (perturb 1-4), it ensures that the rhythm of data leaving your home never matches the rhythm of data exiting a Tor node.
+By re-shuffling the internal order of every packet, it ensures that the rhythm of data reaching your entry node never matches the rhythm of data leaving the exit node.

 2. Multi-Tiered Decoy Handshakes